apache/drill/_docs/sql-reference/sql-commands/055-drop-table.md

        1 row selected (0.107 seconds)

 ###Example 3: Dropping a table created as a directory
 When you create a table that writes files to a directory, you can issue the `DROP TABLE` command against the table to remove the directory.
 All files and subdirectories are deleted.
-For example, the following `CTAS` command writes Parquet data from the `nation.parquet` file, installed with Drill, to the `/tmp/name_key` directory.
+For example, the following CTAS command writes Parquet data from the `nation.parquet` file, installed with Drill, to the `/tmp/name_key` directory.

-Issue the `USE` command to change schema.
+Issuing the USE command changes the schema to the `dfs` schema.

        0: jdbc:drill:zk=local> USE dfs;

-Create a table using the `CTAS` command.
+Issuing the CTAS command creates a `tmp.name_key` table.

        0: jdbc:drill:zk=local> CREATE TABLE tmp.`name_key` (N_NAME, N_NATIONKEY) AS SELECT N_NATIONKEY, N_NAME FROM dfs.`/Users/drilluser/apache-drill-1.2.0/sample-data/nation.parquet`;
        +-----------+----------------------------+